Tlaquiltenango: Points of Interest

 The 16th-century church and monastery of Santo Domingo, the haciendas of Las Bóvedas and Los Hornos, and the concrete tower in El Rollo waterpark are the main historical constructions.

 There are two waterparks in the municipality.
 El Rollo is located in Gabriel Tepepa and is one of the best waterparks in Latin America.
 It has 40 pools and 18 water slides, including one with a 25 m height.
 Paraiso Aventura Las Huertas is a natural waterpark with a spring, camping area, cabins, picnic area, and pools.

 The Museo Comunitario Rubén Jaramillo (Ruben Jaramillo Community Museum) in Tlaquiltenango is a small museum where paintings of revolutionary characters are exhibited, as well as books from the era of the Mexican Revolution, as well as pieces and pre-Hispanic tools.
 Rubén Jaramillo (1900-1962) was a native of Tlaquiltenango and a peasant and labor leader during the 1940s and 1950s who, along with his family, was assassinated by the Mexican Army in 1962.

-The Santo Domingo Tlaquitenango bridge in Colonia Celerino Manzanares is a narrow, stone arched bridge designed by Fray Andrés de San Miguel in 1615.
-It was designed to open a path for miners from Cuautla de Amilpas en route to modern Guerrero and possibly as an alternative route to the hacienda of Huatecalco.